 Jim ended up in the Maywood Tank Company because he, and his friends, had heard that two National Guard units from the Chicago area were being federalized.
 The draft act had recently been enacted by Congress which meant that the three would most likely be drafted.
 Since the three friends wanted to get their military obligation completed, in August 1940, they took a ride to Maywood to check out the National Guard tank company.
 The other unit was cavalry, and the three agreed that riding in tanks sounded better than riding on horses and cleaning up after them.

-At Fort Knox, Jim was selected by Lt.
+Jim was selected by 1st Sgt.
 Richard Danca to attend radio school while in the mess hall.
 He recalled that Danca was looking for “volunteers” to attend the classes and that he attempted to hide from Danca by not looking up at him, but Danca saw him and told him he was going to radio school.
 What sold Jim on the idea was that he would not be on any work details.

 Jim recalled that the photographer asked him if he could jump over a log on the bike.
 Jim said, “No problem,” but was lucky enough not to find any logs to jump, so he rode down through a deep gully and came flying out on the other side becoming airborne before he barely survived the landing.
 The photographer told Jim it looked great and then said, “Do it again so we can get your picture.”
 The picture was later used on a Harley Davidson War Bonds poster.